 Step 1 – Get a square piece of plywood

-Depending on the size of the stencil chosen that will help determine the plywood size.
+Depending on the size of the stencil chosen will help determine the plywood size.
 I debated on doing 16”x16” but went bigger to 24”x24” as more of a statement piece.

 Step 2 – Pick your favorite mandala stencil